 - canker sore vs herpes

-- is it a canker sore or herpes
+- how to know if canker sore or herpes

 - invisalign and canker sores